adi180397/Flight-dashboard-using-SQL-and-Python/README.md

 Project Overview
 This Flight Dashboard provides the following features:

-Check Flights: Users can select departing and arriving cities to view a table of flights between these cities, including flight name, departing time, arriving time, duration, and price.
+Check Flights: Users can select departing and arriving cities to view a table of flights between these cities, including flight name, departing time, arriving time, duration, and price.<br>
 Flights Analytics: Users can explore various aspects of flight data between selected cities with the following analyses:
 Price Distribution: A bar chart showing the average price of flights from different airlines.
 Flight Frequency per Airline: A pie chart illustrating the number of flights each airline operates.